advancedresearch/advancedresearch.github.io/blog/2021-01-18-platos-cave-found-in-mathematics.md

 These two operations are derived from:

-1. A naive model of the core axiom without the order assumption, which produces the smallest graph with Möbius topology for two orthogonal faces.
+1. A naive model in Avatar Logic of the core axiom without the order assumption, which produces the smallest graph with Möbius topology for two orthogonal faces.
 2. The fact that hypercubes are filled avatar graphs, which diagonals aligns with the edges between cores and the corresponding unique N-avatars.